d9pouces/PolyArchiv/doc/source/configuration.rst

   * `my-remote-repo.remote` defines a remote repository named `my-remote-repo`.

 All these files are expected in the config directory `/etc/polyarchiv`.
 If you installed PolyArchiv in a virtualenv, this folder is inside your virtualenv.
-You can also use `polyarchiv config` to display the used configuration directory, and you can change it with the `-C` option.
+You can also use `polyarchiv config` to display the actual configuration directory, and you can change it with the `-C` option.